Q. What are the admissions requirements for a new freshman student?

 A. No, tuition, room, board, and fees are the same for in state vs. out of state students.

 Q. How long has Lindenwood been accredited?

-A. Lindenwood University has been continuously accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools since 1918.
+A. Lindenwood University has been continuously accredited by the Higher Learning Commission since 1921.
 Further information regarding regional accreditation and specific school accreditation can be found on our Accreditation page.

 Q. What campus activities, sororities and fraternities does Lindenwood offer?